Skip to main content

 • Acetyl L-Carnitine (500 mg – 3/day)

 Improving the balance of friendly bacteria living in the gut may be another option, but more research is needed.
 Fibromyalgia patients have an imbalance in the number of unfriendly bacteria that reside in their gut.
-These bacteria can prompt the release of immune cytokines (like IL-6) into the bloodstream.
+These bacteria can prompt the release of immune cytokines (like IL-6) entering the bloodstream.
 Studies investigating the role of gut bacteria in fibromyalgia and potential treatments are ongoing.
-For more details, see the article on Gut Influences.
+For more details, see the articles on Gut Influences and Targeting the Gut.

 Staying in Rhythm

+Photo of exhausted man falling asleep sitting up because sleep-wake cycles are out of sync.
 Most of the systems in your body operate on a cyclic pattern; it’s called a circadian rhythm.
 Take your sleep-wake cycle as an example.
 The body is used to sleeping during the nighttime and being awake during the day.
 The pineal gland in the brain secretes melatonin at the same time each night, which sets your body’s internal clock.
-Cortisol and other hormones operate in a rhythmic fashion, which is based on this internal clock.
+Cortisol and other hormones operate in a rhythmic fashion, which is strongly influenced by this internal clock.

 Summing Up Fatigue

 There are many sources of your fatigue.
 Your brain’s hypothalamus and your sympathetic system are both urging your adrenals to pour out cortisol and adrenaline.
-Yet your adrenal glands are insensitive to these demands.
-Even when you exercise, your body does not produce as much adrenaline as it should (which may explain why exercise is not invigorating for you).
+Yet your adrenal glands are insensitive to these demands, leading to hormonal fatigue in fibromyalgia.
+Even when you exercise, your body does not produce as much adrenaline as it should (which may explain why exercise is less invigorating for you).
 Worse yet, your immune system over-reacts to your body’s cortisol by pumping out IL-6.
 This cytokine chemical has the potential to disrupt sleep and enhance pain.
 But this is just half the picture because there are also metabolic consequences (see the article on Altered Metabolism).